-Alexandre M.J-C. Wadoux 1, José Padarian 2, and Budiman Minasny 2

-1Soil Geography and Landscape group, Wageningen University & Research

-2Sydney Institute of Agriculture, The University of Sydney

-Correspondence: Alexandre Wadoux (alexandre.wadoux@wur.nl)
+Alexandre M.J-C. Wadoux1, José Padarian2, and Budiman Minasny2 1Soil Geography and Landscape group, Wageningen University & Research 2Sydney Institute of Agriculture, The University of Sydney Correspondence: Alexandre Wadoux (alexandre.wadoux@wur.nl)

 Abstract.
 With the advances of new proximal soil sensing technologies, soil properties can be inferred by a variety of sensors, each having its distinct level of accuracy.
 This measurement error affects subsequent modelling and therefore must be integrated when calibrating a spatial prediction model.
-This paper introduces a deep learning model for contextual Digital Soil spatial information contained in the vicinity of a location.
-Spatial non-linear relationships between measured soil properties and neighboring covariate pixel values are found by optimizing an objective function, which can be weighted with respect to a measurement error of soil observations.
+This paper introduces a deep learning model for contextual Digital Soil Mapping (DSM) using uncertain measurements of the soil property.
+The deep learning model, called Convolutional Neural

+- 5 Network (CNN), has the advantage that it uses as input a local representation of environmental covariates to leverage the spatial information contained in the vicinity of a location.
+Spatial non-linear relationships between covariate pixel values and measured soil properties are found by optimizing an objective function, which can be weighted with respect to a measurement error of soil observations.
 In addition, a single model can be trained to predict a soil property at different soil depths.
-This method is tested in mapping top- and subsoil organic carbon using laboratory analyzed and spectroscopically inferred measurements.
-Results show that CNN significantly increased prediction accuracy as indicated by the coefficient of determination and concordance correlation coefficient, when compared to a conventional DSM technique.
+This method is tested in mapping top- and subsoil organic carbon using laboratory analyzed and spectroscopically inferred mea- - 10 surements.
+Results show that CNNs significantly increased prediction accuracy as indicated by the coefficient of determination and concordance correlation coefficient, when compared to a conventional DSM technique.
 Deeper soil layer prediction error decreased, while preserving the interrelation between soil property and depths.
-The tests conducted suggest that CNN benefits from using local contextual information up to 260 to 360 metres.
-We conclude that CNN is a flexible, effective and promising model to predict soil properties at multiple depths while accounting for contextual covariates information and measurement error.
+The tests conducted using different window size of input covariates matrix to predict organic carbon suggest that CNN benefits from using local contextual information up to 260 to 360 metres.
+We conclude that CNN is a flexible, effective and promising model to predict soil properties at multiple

+15 depths while accounting for contextual covariates information and measurement error.